d-soto11/MaterialTB/README.md

 ![alt text](https://preview.ibb.co/iLRejQ/Screen_Shot_2017_09_26_at_10_45_03_PM.png "Controller setup")

-Initial View Controller: This tells MaterialTB which Tab is the first loaded Tab when app launches.
+`Initial View Controller`: This tells MaterialTB which Tab is the first loaded Tab when app launches.
 It's an Integer from 1 to 5.

-Tab Bar Heigth: This allows you tu customize the TabBar heigth that suits your needs.
+`Tab Bar Heigth`: This allows you tu customize the TabBar heigth that suits your needs.
 Default is 65px

-Selected Tint: This is the color of the text on the TabBar label when it is selected.
+`Selected Tint`: This is the color of the text on the TabBar label when it is selected.
 It should match your 'Selected Image' main color.

-Idle Tint: This is the color of the text on the TabBar label when it is not selected.
+`Idle Tint`: This is the color of the text on the TabBar label when it is not selected.
 It should match your 'Idle Image' main color.

-Tab Bar Background Color: This is the color of the TabBar's background.
+`Tab Bar Background Color`: This is the color of the TabBar's background.

-Font Size: You can specify the size of the TabItem label's font.
+`Font Size`: You can specify the size of the TabItem label's font.
 We recomend you to use anything from 9 to 15.
 Default is 12.

-Font Family: You can specify the Family Font for your TabBar.
+`Font Family`: You can specify the Family Font for your TabBar.
 Default is System's.
 Font will fallback to default if Family specified is not found.

 ### Support